Sales reps: Tips for Wine importers and distributors on how to retain them

 4. It’s the wine stupid

-When a wine sales person starts having trouble selling wine, the immediate response is to start questioning how good they are at selling wine.
-But what if it is the wine range, and the individual wines that are actually the problem?
+When a wine salesperson starts having trouble selling wine, the immediate response is to start questioning how good they are at selling wine.
+But what if it is the wine range and the individual wines that are actually the problem?
 Just looking at the bottom line sales figures does not always tell the full story.
-Wines ranges can become unfashionable in just a matter of months if they don’t have enough of the go to, on trend wines on there.
+Wine importers and distributors may find the wines ranges as unfashionable in just a matter of months if they don’t have enough of the go-to, on-trend wines on there.
 It probably would not have mattered three years ago if you did not have an Albarino, a Picpoul de Pinet or a Falanghina on your list.
 But pity the poor sales rep trying to sell in a range without them today.

 5. Part of the family